-Lies Told in Silence, which is currently in the hands of my agent, is set in WWI France with characters representing three generations.
+Lies Told in Silence, soon to release, is set in WWI France with characters representing three generations.
 Matters of fashion were important considerations in numerous scenes and I found it fascinating to see the changes in women’s clothing that occurred in that time period.

-Helene Noisette, the main character, is fifteen when the novel begins in 1913, Lise is her mother and Mariele her grandmother.
+Helene Noisette, the main character, is sixteen when the novel begins in 1914, Lise is her mother and Mariele her grandmother.

 According to www.fashion-era.com , the French called the era from 1895 to 1914 La Belle Époque, a time “of beautiful clothes and the peak of luxury living for a select few – the very rich and the very privileged through birth”.

 Monica Fusich created a special collection for the Henry Madden Library at California State University.
 She has the following comments about styles in 1898: